Witek902/Raytracer/README.md

 * Written in C++14
 * Developed for Windows and Linux
-* Optimized using SSE and AVX intrinsics (especially in performance-critical and low level math code)
+* Highly optimized using SSE and AVX intrinsics
 * Parsing scene description from a JSON file

 Rendering
 ---------

 * Low discrepancy sampling (scrambled Halton sequence)
+* Blue noise dithered sampling
-* Adaptive sampling (using more samples in noisy image areas)
+* Adaptive rendering (using more samples in noisy image areas)
-* Spectral rendering using _hero wavelength_ method (_Note: disabled with a macro by default_)
+* Spectral rendering using _hero wavelength_ method (_Note: disabled by default_)
 * Debug rendering mode (for visualizing depth, normal vectors, material parameters, etc.)
 * Camera simulation:
   * Depth of Field (circle or polygonal bokeh)